osxmidi/SFZero-X/README.md

 There are basically 2 config options.

-1: Copy the JUCE6 modules folder to the plugin/JuceLibraryCode/ folder (for making the default Vst3 version)
+1: Copy the contents of the JUCE6 modules folder to the plugin/JuceLibraryCode/modules folder (for making the default Vst3 version)

 or